 - Declarations of information from PEPs that are inconsistent with other information, such as publicly available declarations and published official salaries

-- The PEP of facilitator seeks to make use of the services of a financial institution of a non-financial business or profession that would not normally cater to foreign of high-value clients
+- The PEP or facilitator seeks to make use of the services of a financial institution of a non-financial business or profession that would not normally cater to foreign of high-value clients

-Read more about FATF Advisories and Guidance to learn more about these red flags.
+Read more about FinCEN advisories and guidance to learn more about these red flags.

 - Take a risk-based approach – Once a client has been identified as a foreign or domestic PEP, a pre-established risk-scoring model can help determine the appropriate level of enhanced due diligence.